taehyun2017330/Lightning-Strike/README.md

 HOWEVER Please, please, pretty please do not copy the code if you are a pesky SNU student, as this is repo is meant to document my personal growth not for an cheap way to cheat your courses...

 # UIUC Courses
 AKA the prehistoric times when I rarely kept track of my code work and projects.
-Maybe I took the "Carpe Diem" way too seriously and have given too little thought to the future.
 I will try to scramble as many interesting projects (if I have even done any) to this folder

 + ECE 210
 + ECE 220